Innovative Supports Program for Immigrant and Refugee Empowerment (INSPIRE)

 NSC provides strengths-based case management and occupational therapy support to immigrants and refugees with extensive medical needs, including developmental disabilities through the INSPIRE program.

-Nationalities Service Center's INSPIRE program offers strengths-based case management and occupational therapy support to immigrants and refugees with extensive medical needs, including developmental disabilities.
-The INSPIRE team collaborates with clients to break down barriers caused by complex health needs, chronic medical conditions, and other factors limiting the progress of their healthcare goals.
+Nationalities Service Center's INSPIRE program offers intensive, strengths-based case management and occupational therapy supports to immigrant and refugee individuals and families with extensive healthcare needs, including developmental disabilities.
+The INSPIRE team collaborates with clients to break down barriers caused by complex health needs, chronic medical conditions, and other factors limiting the progress of their healthcare and life goals.

 Case Management: Utilizing a strengths-based case management approach, the INSPIRE team works alongside clients to achieve goals, understanding, and self-sufficiency.
-INSPIRE provides referrals to additional social service and community supports, coordination with medical and mental health providers, advocacy for services, educational supports, and linkage to supportive services, including Social Security Disability, Medical Assistance transportation, Intellectual disAbility Services (IDS), waiver services, and others.
+INSPIRE provides referrals to additional social service and community supports, coordination with medical and mental health providers, advocacy for services, educational supports and advocacy, and linkage to supportive services, including Social Security Disability, Medical Assistance transportation, Intellectual disAbility Services (IDS), waiver services, and others.

 Occupational Therapy: Through partnership with the Jefferson School of Occupational Therapy, clients in the INSPIRE program receive occupational therapy services to support their daily needs.
 OTs design and implement a combination of group and individual client-centered interventions to achieve general goals of participation in meaningful, health promoting daily work, home management, and self-care activities.